dl-solarity/docs/docs/getting-started/guides/finance/vesting/vesting.md

 ## Implementation

-The `Vesting` contract manages vestings and associated schedules for multiple beneficiaries and `ERC20` tokens.
+The `AVesting` contract manages vestings and associated schedules for multiple beneficiaries and `ERC20` tokens.
 This contract stands out for its flexibility, offering support for both linear and exponential vesting calculations out of the box.
 Linear vesting has a constant release rate over time (`exponent = 1`), resulting in a linear graph.
 Exponential vesting allows for a more flexible release rate, defined by the exponent.